 —-Timothy J. Bazzett

-“This is a fascinating book, where the author has taken her father’s travel journal through Europe in 1938, added her own imaginary conversations with him, as well as some historical insights to explain to the modern reader the context in which her parents were travelling.
+“This is a fascinating book, where the author has taken her father’s travel journal through Europe in 1938, added her own imaginary conversations with him, as well as some historical insights to explain to the modern reader the context in which her parents were traveling.

 The journal itself is interesting, full of observations of daily life, the cost of things (John Randolph was a mathematician), travel’s dramas (lost bags) and to a degree the dawning of understanding that all was not going well for everyone in Europe.
 Rebecca’s comments are also lovely, drawing on her reminiscences of her relationships with her parents, and cherishing the memories that she is able to draw upon.